tappoy/logger/README.md

 This golang logging library provides these features:
 - Logging to file.
 - Filtering at the log level.
 Log levels are as follows:
-  - DEBUG
+  - DEBUG: Log all messages.
-  - INFO
+  - INFO: Log info and error messages.
-  - ERROR
+  - ERROR: Log only error messages.
-  - NONE
+  - NONE: Do not log any messages.

 # Format
 Output logs in LTSV format.